paul-duvall/100-days-of-code/log-r2.md

 - Continued with Javascript from the beginning, completing the Tracalorie project, adding functionality to delete / update items, clear all items and persist the data to local storage

 Project:
+- Started to add html for reservation page on Claude's

 Thoughts: Tracalorie project very enjoyable - I think it would be really great to either improve on this app by adding functionality / use the general design of this app to work on something similar, like a task tracking app

 Link(s) to work